Maaseh Breishit and Maaseh Merkavah

-Ma'aseh Breishit (מעשה בראשית) and Ma'aseh Merkavah (מעשה מרכבה), literally "work of Creation" and "work of the Chariot", are terms used in the Talmud for the esoteric doctrine of the universe, or for parts of it.
+Ma'aseh Breishit (מַעֲשֶׂה בְּרֵאשִׁית) and Ma'aseh Merkavah (מַעֲשֶׂה מֶרְכָּבָה), literally "work in the Beginning" and "work of the Chariot", are terms used in the Talmud for the esoteric doctrine of the universe, or for parts of it.

 Ma'aseh Bereshit, following the Genesis creation narrative, comprises the cosmogony of the Talmudic era; Ma'aseh Merkavah, based on the throne-chariot of Ezekiel 1 and other prophetic descriptions of divine manifestations like Isaiah 6, is concerned with the theosophic views of those times.

 Rules regarding study

-The secret doctrine might not be discussed in public.
+The secret doctrine may not be discussed in public.
 The Book of Sirach inveighs against its study: "Seek not out the things that are too hard for thee, neither search the things that are above thy strength.
 But what is commanded thee, think thereupon with reverence; for it is not needful for thee to see with thine eyes the things that are in secret."
 The Mishnah says: "Ma'aseh Bereshit must not be explained before two, nor Ma'aseh Merkavah before one, unless he be wise and understands it by himself"; The Talmud then goes on to explain that the chapter-headings of Ma'aseh Merkavah may be taught, as was done by Hiyya bar Abba.
 According to the Jerusalem Talmud Hagigah 2:1, the teacher read the headings of the chapters, after which, subject to the approval of the teacher, the pupil read to the end of the chapter.
 Zeira said that even the chapter-headings might be communicated only to a person who was head of a school and was cautious in temperament.
-According to Rabbi Ammi, the secret doctrine might be entrusted only to one who possessed the five qualities enumerated in Isaiah 3:3.
+According to Rabbi Ammi, the secret doctrine may be entrusted only to one who possesses the five qualities enumerated in Isaiah 3:3.

 A certain age is, of course, necessary.
 When Johanan bar Nappaha wished to initiate Eliezer ben Hurcanus in the Ma'aseh Merkavah, the latter answered, "I am not yet old enough."
 A boy who recognized the meaning of חשמל (Ezekiel 1:4) was consumed by fire, and the perils connected with the unauthorized discussion of these subjects are often described.